Learning the Compositional Spaces for Generalized Zero-shot Learning: Learning Compositional Spaces for G-ZSL

-Till now, we had a sketch of our domain division algorithm.
-Specifically, the training instances of seen classes are utilized to learn the $f_{c}\left(\cdot\right)$, $c\in\mathcal{C}_{s}$; For any given testing instance $\mathbf{x}_{i}$, we compute its confidence score $f_{c}\left(\mathbf{x}_{i}\right)$, $c\in\mathcal{C}_{s}$.
-To determine whether the class of a instance $\mathbf{x}_{i}$ is seen or unseen, we calculate the statistic $m_{c}\left(\mathbf{x}_{i}\right)$ in Eq (\ref{eq:multiply}) and Eq (\ref{eq:threshold}) with the threshold $\delta_{c}$ estimated by the bootstrapping algorithm in Alg. \ref{alg:Determining-the-initial}.
-The instances computed in the known and unknown domain will be categorized by supervised, or zero-shot classifiers respectively.
+Till now, we had a sketch of our algorithm.
+Specifically, the training instances of source classes are utilized to get the $m_{c}\left(\cdot\right)$, $c\in\mathcal{C}_{s}$; For any given testing instance $\mathbf{x}_{i}$, we compute its confidence score $m_{c}\left(\mathbf{x}_{i}\right)$, $c\in\mathcal{C}_{s}$.
+To determine whether an instance $\mathbf{x}_{i}$ is in source or target classes, we calculate the statistic $m_{c}\left(\mathbf{x}_{i}\right)$ in Eq (\ref{eq:multiply}) with the threshold $\delta_{c}$ estimated by the bootstrapping algorithm in Alg. \ref{alg:Determining-the-initial}.
+The instances computed in the source and target space will be categorized by supervised, or zero-shot classifiers respectively.
+Once the $\delta_{c}$ is estimated, we can have the boundary between source and target spaces.